sanganaka-iitkgp/sanganaka-iitkgp.github.io/README.md

    - Add a news
    - Add a publication

-⚠️ **Warning:** Check all the changes in CHANGE BLOCK before doing commit and push.
-Since all changes are made through git, only verified personals can make the changes.
+⚠️ **Warning:** Check all the changes in **CHANGE BLOCK IN MAIN SCREEN OF EDITOR** before doing commit and push.

+**Note:** Only authorized lab members (GitHub collaborators) can modify the site content.
+The update tool simply automates structured edits in local data files.
+No network access, credentials, or remote execution are involved.

 ## Add Member
 ![Editor](images/readme/add-member.png)
+This will assist you to create a new member markdown file and automatically push it into the teams folder as required.

 ## Add News
 ![Editor](images/readme/add-news.png)
+This will assist you to add a news in the news datasource.

 ## Add Publications
 ![Editor](images/readme/add-publication.png)
+This will assist you to add a new publication details in the publication dataset.

 ## Notice